kylesuter97/edgar_kubricj_group_project/README.md

 ## Getting started

-This is team  Battersea Power Station's submission for the Edgar project.
+This repository has been developed as part of team Battersea Power Station's submission for the Edgar project.

 This pipeline scrapes, cleans and analyzes S&P100 10-k submissions from the U.S. Securities and Exchange Commission's EDGAR Company filings.

-The pipeline is split into 4 sections:
+The pipeline is split into 5 modules:

-- Data Ingestion
+- Data Ingestion - "edgar_downloader"

-- Data Cleaning
+- Data Cleaning - "edgar_cleaner"

+- Reference Data Collecting - "ref_data"

-- Sentiment Word Counting
+- Sentiment Word Counting - "edgar_sentiment_wordcount"

 - Sentiment Analysis

-## Installation
+### Installation
 Ensure correct packages are installed using the requirement.txt file as below
 ```
 pip install requirements.txt -r
 ```
-## Usage
+### Usage

-The pipeline as a whole can be run by running the 'run_pipeline.py' file, changing the input and output folder locations.
+The pipeline as a whole can be run by running the `run_pipeline.py` file, changing the input and output folder locations.
 By default the pipeline will be run on the entire S&P100, however a list of individual tickers can also be entered.

 Running individual sections can also be done provided the required data is present, this is detailed further in the pipeline section below.

-**IMPORTANT** : Throughout the pipeline when entering a path location, any uses of a `\` symbol must be replace with `\\` to ensure compatibility. e.g. `C:\Documents\testfolder\subfolder` must be replaced with `C:\\Documents\\testfolder\\subfolder`
+**IMPORTANT** : Throughout the pipeline when entering a path location, any uses of a `\` symbol must be replace with `\\` to ensure compatibility. e.g. `'C:\Documents\testfolder\subfolder'` must be replaced with `'C:\\Documents\\testfolder\\subfolder'`

 ## Pipeline Modules:
-### Module 1: edgar_downloader
+### Data Ingestion: edgar_downloader
 ---

 The edgar_downloader module can be used to download all 10-k submissions for a given S&P100 company, in the form of raw .htm files.